PicnicSupermarket/error-prone-support/openai-coder/src/main/java/tech/picnic/errorprone/openai/README.md

     * Add a `--help` flag that prints a help message.
     * Add a `--run-to-fix <command>` (name TBD) flag that repeatedly runs the given command in a sub-process and processes the output until either no further issues are reported, or no further fixes are found.
+(For this we could use `ProcessBuilder`.)
     * Add a `--git-safe` (name TBD) flag that only processes files that are tracked by Git and that have not been modified.
     * Add a `--format <format>` flag that allows the user to specify the format of the input.
 E.g. `--format maven` (default), `--format errorprone`, `--format sarif`, etc.
+    * Add a `--patch-context <lines>` flag that allows the user to specify the number of lines of context to include in presented unified patches.
 * Create a binary image using [GraalVM](https://www.graalvm.org/).
 * Add support for sending a suitable subset of the code to OpenAI, so as (a) to better deal with the token limit and (b) potentially reduce cost.
 This might